masukomi/fedithready/README.md

 - **Real-time Preview**: Visualize how your text will appear as separate Mastodon posts.
 - **Copy to Clipboard**: Quick copy buttons for every chunk, which turn green upon being clicked to indicate a successful copy action.

+## Future Plans

+- Fix [issues](https://github.com/masukomi/fedithready/) as I encounter them.
+- Add accessibility features so that it works well for people with screen readers
+- Merge anything cool that comes via Pull Request.

+This is just about having a simple and useful tool.
+I'm not trying to build it into anything amazing.
+I'm happy to merge any useful bug fixes or features.
+I'm happy to see you fork it and go off in a completely different direction.

 ## Technology Stack

 - **HTML/CSS**: Basic building blocks of the web.